bigconnect/bigconnect/README.md

 ----------------------
 [bigconnect.io](https://bigconnect.io)

 A massively scalable Big Data graph store designed for holding and querying vast amounts of raw data.

-It can store objects and links with multi-valued properties, supports many data types (including blobs), fast queries, aggregations, distributed data processing pipelines and super-strong security (row and property-level).
+It can store objects and links with multi-valued properties and raw data, fast queries, aggregations, distributed data processing pipelines and super-strong security (row and property-level).

 Can be used to build solutions that cover most data analytics use cases and industry requirements, from financial analysis to social media and cybersecurity.

-It runs on-premise, in the cloud, or both.
+Can be deployed on-premise, in the cloud, or both.

 Features: